 Let’s assume, we have a dataset containing several doctor’s information but rows 5 and 9 are not adjusted to the height of the text.

 Now, we can adjust the row height to fit the text in it by following several methods.

-1. Adjust Excel Row Height Using Click and Drag to Fit Text
+1. Clicking and Draging to Adjust Excel Row Height and Fit Text

 You can adjust row height by dragging the row border.
 This is a very easy and common technique to change the row height.
 Initially, I will change the height for a single row.
 Follow the below steps to perform the task.

 - First, put the mouse cursor on the border of the row of which you want to change the height.

 - Then drag the bottom border of the row heading to get the expected height.

 - Consequently, you will get the below result.
 The row height is adjusted according to the text height and we can see the whole text now.

 You can adjust the height of multiple rows too.
 The steps involved in this process are: